go-orb/go-orb/README.md

 #### go-orb/go-orb is just interfaces

-We made sure that go-orb/go-orb (the core) is just a bunch of interfaces, the most real code lives in [go-orb/plugins](https://github.com/go-orb/plugins).
+We made sure that go-orb/go-orb (the core) is just a bunch of interfaces as well as some glue code, the most real code lives in [go-orb/plugins](https://github.com/go-orb/plugins).

+#### Linted and analyzed

+We make sure everything is linted and staticaly analyzed by golangcli-lint.
+This is enforced by CI/CD pipelines here on github.

 ## Community

-- Chat with us on [Discord](https://discord.gg/sggGS389qb)
+Chat with us on [Discord](https://discord.gg/sggGS389qb).

 ## Development